India women's national volleyball team

-Indian women's national volleyball team represents India in international competitions and is managed by the Volleyball Federation of India.
+The India women's national volleyball team represents India in international competitions and is managed by the Volleyball Federation of India.

 In July 2018, Minimol Abraham was appointed as the captain of the Indian national team for the 2018 Asian Games.
 The team won the gold medal at the 2019 South Asian Games as they defeated Nepal in the final.

 Tournament record

 Summer Olympics

 Similar to their male counterparts, the Indian women's team has never qualified for the summer Olympics.

 FIVB World Championship

 India has qualified only once in the World Championship.